nathancarter/weblurch/doc/plan.md

 ## Documenting each demo app better

+ * Make the main gh-pages index page not simply forward to app/index.html, but be an actual index page listing all pages you might want to visit, with descriptions of each.
  * Write a thorough introduction at the top of its source code file.
  * Add a help menu item that opens the demo app's source code file so the reader can see the thorough introduction just discussed.
  * Add a help menu item that will open The Tutorial in a new tab.
  * Make the help menu flash when the page is first loaded, until someone clicks it, or until a certain amount of time has passed.
+ * Can this be improved by running the giant URLs through a URL-shortener automatically?

 ## Arrows among groups